2 - 3

 Persevere beyond these obstacles, and the rest of the trail mellows out considerably.

-If anything, the small roots and rocks will help beginner riders feel like they are on a *real* mountain bike trail and not just a gravel path, without causing any real concern or challenge.
 There are a few forks in the trail along the way, but generally speaking, they come back together again.

 There are two spurs that head out to the road, so if you do reach a road unexpectedly, that could be the problem.